 |Speed||22 kn / 41 kph / 25 mph|

 |Decks with cabins||3|

 Review of Honfleur ferry

-MS Honfleur ferry is a Ro-Ro passenger vessel owned and operated by the French company BRITTANY FERRIES.
-The ship has a max capacity of 1680 passengers, 550 cars and 64 lorries (or 130 freight trailers) The vessel was launched for launch in 2019 and to operate on the UK (England)-France ferry route Portsmouth-Caen (crossing time nearly 6 hours).
+MS Honfleur ferry is a Ro-Ro passenger vessel owned by STENA LINE and operated under charter by the French company BRITTANY FERRIES.
+The ship has a max capacity of 1680 passengers, 550 cars and 64 lorries (or 130 freight trailers) The vessel was launched in 2019 and currently operates on the UK (England)-France ferry route Portsmouth-Caen (crossing time 6 hours).

 As cruise ferry, Honfleur has a total of 257 cabins (plus 36 truck-driver cabins), all of which are air-conditioned and with en-suite bathrooms.
 The ferry company provides bed linens, towels, and toiletries.
 The ship additionally has reclining seats.
 Some staterooms are wheelchair-accessible (adapted for disabled passengers).

 The ship's staterooms as categories are 4-berth Outside "Club Plus", 4-berth Outside "Club", 4-berth Inside, 2-berth Inside, wheelchair-accessible.
 Also available are reserved lounge seats and cots.

 All passengers must vacate their staterooms 30 min prior to homeport arrival.

 - A La Carte Restaurant (120-seat, offers locally-sourced meals prepared by French chefs)